simplex-chat/simplex-chat/blog/20231125-simplex-chat-v5-4-link-mobile-desktop-quantum-resistant-better-groups.md

 **Create groups with incognito profile**

 Previously, you could only create groups with your main profile.
-You could, as a workaround, add yourself to this group with an incognito profile, make this new member an owner, and then group creator could leave the group.
 This version allows creating groups with incognito profile directly.
 You will not be able to add your contacts, they can only join via group link.

 **Block group members to reduce noise**

 You now can block messages from group members that send too many messages, or the messages you don't won't to see.
-It won't affect other group members, and blocked members won't know that you blocked their messages.
+Blocked members won't know that you blocked their messages.
 When they send messages they will appear in the conversation as one line, showing how many messages were blocked.
 You can reveal them, or delete all sequential blocked messages at once.

 **Prohibit files and media in a group**